Is your child struggling with an addiction

 Your exploring their thinking and feelings is crucial, as is their involvement in the process.

-Thus the LPP Family Program involves more than your simply filling in answers and pondering readings and filling in exercises.
+Thus the Life Process Program involves more than your simply filling in answers and pondering readings and filling in exercises.

 Participation is predicated on your engagement of the entire family.